What is the design register?

 RCD protection can be applied for at the EUIPO, in which case a completed application must contain the representation of the design.
 With its unquestionable expertise, Pintz & Partners will happily take your case and represent you before the Office.

 It is the delay of a design publication which can be requested for an extra fee for a maximum of 30 months.
 It serves rather practical purposes, as for example in case the market entrance of a product takes longer time and for the time being the applicant wishes to keep the design concealed.
-Please note that Pintz & Partners does not accept on-line authorization including deferment of publication.
+Please note that Pintz & Partners does not accept on-line authorisation including deferment of publication.
 If so, please send your order letter to us in the regular way.

 A patent protection is always connected to the construction or operation of an invention.
 On the contrary, design protection regards only the appearance of a product, in which case the nature of the product is irrelevant.